utilmeta/utilmeta-py/docs/en/guide/client.md

 	comments: CommentClient
 ```

-### Client-side forms and films
+### Files and form

 There are two ways to add a file for a request using a client class

-* To use a single file ** Upload the file directly ** directly as the request body, you can specify the `utilmeta.core.file.File` as the request body type directly.
+* **Upload the file directly**: Use file directly as the request body, you can specify `utilmeta.core.file.File` as the request body type.
-* ** Upload a file using a form ** Use `multipart/form-data` Forms to transfer files.
+* **Upload files using form**: Use `multipart/form-data` forms to transfer files.
 You can pass in other form fields in addition to the file.

 ```python
 from utilmeta.core import cli, request, api, file